LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 4. Click **Edit instructions**.

-5. Place the mouse cursor where the screenshot will go in the lab instructions.
+5. When the new window opens, place the mouse cursor where the screenshot will go in the lab instructions.

-6. Adjust the size of the window the VM is displayed in, as well as the placement any windows in the VM, before taking the screenshot.
+6. Adjust the size of the Portal window, as well as the placement any windows in the Portal window, before taking the screenshot.

 7. Take a screenshot by **clicking the Screenshot button**, in the UI, as shown below.